nablang/nablang/doc/nabla/basic-syntax.md

       include Parent
       def foo; # OK
       undef bar # OK
     end

+`final` can also be used in `undef`, which makes a method with the same name un-definable

+    class Foo
+      final undef bar
+      def bar # error
+      end
+    end

 NOTE: it is mainly used for certain optimizations to work, but not recommended to be used everywhere. source files with `final` can not be reloaded!